-The facilitator will explain the ease of use (EOU) Index.
-It is drawn from specific CSM survey questions.
+Ease of Use is drawn from specific CSM survey questions.
 We want to know how our customers "perceive" their experience with postal products and services.
 Ease of use (EOU) is defined as having products and services that are simple to use, convenient, understandable, and accessible.